joanna2028/BITCOIN-BANK/README.md

 * Hacking the voting software

-We are replacing IMF wiht IMP

-IMF<IMP
+We replace IMF with BITCOIN BANK. ( X BANK )

        Ideological Money Pump